elbanche/Bicing/README.md

 # Instructions to run

-1. Put all data files into the directory ./data/raw/.

-2. Configure the config.py file

-3. Process the data, train all models, and execute testing for each one using the following script from root:
+1.
 ```
 sudo apt-get update
 ```

+2.
 ```
 sudo apt-get install python3-pip
 ```

+3.
 ```
 git clone https://github.com/elbanche/Bikesharing_Forecast_with_LSTM-RNN_using_BicingBCN_data.git
 ```

+4.
 ```
 cd Bikesharing_Forecast_with_LSTM-RNN_using_BicingBCN_data
 ```

+5.
 ```
 pip install -r requirements.txt
 ```

+6.
 ```
 chmod +x script.sh
 ```

+7. Put all data files into the directory ./data/raw/.
+8. Configure the config.json file

+9. And finaly, process the data, train all models, and execute testing for each one using the following instruction
 ```
 ./script.sh
 ```